-Driven by strong net interest income, all three Singapore banks reported record Q3 net profits that exceeded analyst expectations.
+Driven by strong net interest income, all three Singapore banks reported a year-on-year increase in Q2 net profits.

-DBS is currently leading peers OCBC and UOB with a net profit of S$2.2 billion in the third quarter.
-This represents a 32% gain from the previous year and a 23% jump from the second quarter, supported by NIM expansion and healthy loan momentum.
+In particular, DBS reported a record high of net profits in Q2, exceeding analysts’ estimates.
+DBS is currently leading peers OCBC and UOB with a net profit of S$2.7 billion in the second quarter.
+This represents a 20% gain from the previous year and a 5% jump from the first quarter, supported by NIM expansion and healthy loan momentum.

-For UOB, Q3 net profit climbed 34% year-on-year (26% quarter-on-quarter) to S$1.4 billion, driven by higher net interest income and customer-related treasury income.
+For UOB, Q2 net profit rose 12% year-on-year to S$1.4 billion, driven by higher net interest income and customer-related treasury income.

 DBS: Return on equity (ROE) reaches new high

 Return on equity (ROE) measures how well a company generates profits using capital from shareholders.
 Generally, the higher the ROE, the better.